-The staff focused on the needs of patients, the ground floor treatment rooms and level access made accessing treatment for patients with mobility issues easy.
+The staff focused on the needs of patients.
+The ground floor treatment room had a removable ramp which made accessing treatment for patients with mobility issues easy.

 We saw the provider had systems in place to deal with staff poor performance.